Sweepstakes casino status in Massachusetts is unsettled.

 Availability status last reviewed:

-Legal uncertainty applies to sweepstakes casino access in Massachusetts.
+Legal status: unconfirmed (legal) in Massachusetts.
+Availability reported, status still under review.
+Source: completeness partial.
 This guide separates the public label from the operator list.
 Readers can see why some brands may still take players even though the state record stays unsettled in 2026.

 Primary legal materials come first, operator availability evidence comes second, and any editorial conclusion is separated from the verified facts we could support at the last check.